nexodus-io/nexodus/docs/user-guide/nexd-proxy.md

 * `protocol` - may be `tcp` or `udp`
 * `port` - the port on the host that the proxy will listen on for connections made from a network able to access this device.
-* `destination_ip` - the IP address of the destination within a Nexodus organization that the proxy will forward traffic to.
+* `destination_ip` - the IP address of the destination within a Nexodus VPC that the proxy will forward traffic to.
-* `destination_port` - the port on the destination within a Nexodus organization that the proxy will forward traffic to.
+* `destination_port` - the port on the destination within a Nexodus VPC that the proxy will forward traffic to.

 Here is an example showing an ingress proxy rule: